Skip to Content

 Hardware Independence

 SDS solutions run on standard x86-based storage hardware, removing the dependence on vendor-specific storage solutions.
-Organizations gain greater flexibility and more options for building their data storage infrastructure, as they don’t have to commit to a single vendor but are instead free to use several vendors for capacity upgrades based on their current needs.
+Organizations gain greater flexibility and more options for building their data storage infrastructure, without committing to a single vendor.
+Hardware can be refreshed or swapped without disrupting operations or requiring a software migration.

 SDS brings built-in automation capabilities that allow organizations to eliminate manual processes, manage storage resources, and reduce operational costs.
-Administrators can use an application programming interface (API) or command-line interface (CLI) to program storage to manage the entire storage environment and automation tasks such as provisioning storage, configuring policies, and tweaking performance.
+Administrators can use an application programming interface (API) or command-line interface (CLI) to program storage to manage the entire storage environment and automation tasks such as provisioning storage, configuring policies, and tuning performance.
+Policy-based automation handles provisioning, tiering, and protection without manual intervention.

 With SDS, organizations can create a data storage solution using a variety of data sources, including internal flash or disk storage, cloud storage, external disk systems, virtual servers, and object platforms.
-By networking all the organization’s data storage resources, you can eliminate data silos, improve data access, and create a holistic view of the data across the organization.
+Networking all the organization’s data storage resources can eliminate data silos, improve data access, and create a holistic view of the data across the organization.

 An SDS solution makes it easier for organizations to future-proof their data storage solutions.
 As technology advances, you can keep pace with the latest innovations in storage architecture without having to replace your entire existing storage infrastructure because it has become obsolete.

-With all of the advantages SDS offers, it also comes with a few challenges.
+With all of the advantages SDS offers, it also comes with a few challenges, such as:

 As infrastructure scales, managing the different hardware running on an SDS system can become complex.
 Not only do you need to manage an additional layer of software, but you also have to stay on top of security patches and firmware updates for several storage types.